Nikos-Chatzoudas/Photorder/README.md

 - pip install exifread
 - pip install moviepy
 ## How to use it?
-- make a file and name it "pdump" and put all the photos and cideos there
+- make a file and name it "pdump" and put all the photos and videos there
 - run the main.py